Hostel life and How to Survive it

 New Ladies Block (Block 21)

 NLB is located further ahead from the 6th block.
 NLB or the New Ladies Block is also among the more expensive hostels.
 It has gym equipment, but no night canteen.
 The rooms are pretty well furnished and you can get it cleaned on alternate days.
-NLB, like blocks 18-20, has a small sink and shelves.
+NLB, like blocks 18, 19 and 20, has a small sink and shelves.
 The block has a nice garden in front with benches to enjoy it.
 The furnishing is top notch with good beds and big desks.
-These blocks also get stuffy during the even semester, owing to bad ventilation and the general humidity.
+These blocks can get stuffy during the even semester, owing to bad ventilation and the general humidity.
 The ground floor of this block provides an AC option but is one of the most expensive hostel options.
 This block is also fairly close to the Food Court and Student Plaza.

 The block occupies an enviable location on campus, immediately adjacent to the new Student Plaza.
 Also in the near vicinity are the Food Court and the Auto Stand, which makes this a very convenient place to live in your first year.